+YOUR WATER2021 RESULTSMORE INFO

+PROTECTING OUR WATERSHEDS
-The SFPUC conducts watershed sanitary surveys for the Hetch Hetchy source annually and local water sources every five years.
-The last local sanitary survey was done in 2016.
-The SFPUC conducted a special watershed sanitary survey for the Upcountry Non-Hetch Hetchy Source (UNHHS) in 2015 as part of its drought response plan efforts.
-These surveys evaluated the sanitary condition, water quality, potential contamination sources, and results of watershed management activities, and were completed with support from partner agencies including the National Park Service and U.S. Forest Service.

-These surveys identified wildlife, stock, and human activities as potential contamination sources.
-You may contact the San Francisco District office of the State Water Resources Control Board's (SWRCB) Division of Drinking Water (DDW) at (510) 620-3474 to review these activities.
+The SFPUC conducts watershed sanitary surveys for the Hetch Hetchy source annually and for the local water sources and Upcountry Non-Hetch Hetchy Source (UNHHS) every five years.
+The latest sanitary surveys for the local watersheds and the UNHHS watershed were completed in 2021 for the period of 2016-2020.
+All of these surveys, together with our stringent watershed protection management activities, were completed with support from partner agencies including the National Park Service and U.S. Forest Service.
+The purpose of the surveys is to evaluate the sanitary conditions and water quality of the watersheds and to review results of watershed management activities conducted in the preceding years.
+Wildfire, wildlife, livestock, and human activities continue to be the potential contamination sources.
+You may contact the DDW San Francisco District office at (510) 620-3474 to review these reports.